Make Christmas party food easy by choosing dishes that can be prepared well in advance.

 The best Christmas dinner recipes are a mix of the comfortingly familiar and special-occasion luxe.
 Good old sausage rolls are almost always welcome and there are several ways you can finesse a basic recipe.

 Start with a bowl of high quality pork mince – or whichever meat you prefer.
-Owen likes to add a couple of handfuls of braised pulled pork pieces to the mince to give extra dimensions of taste and texture.
+We like to add a couple of handfuls of braised pulled pork pieces to the mince to give extra dimensions of taste and texture.

 He’ll then mix in something green and tender from the allium family – finely chopped spring onions or chives, say – and fresh herbs such as sage and/or parsley.

-Breadcrumbs are another favourite ingredient.
-‘Actually, crushed rusks – like the ones fed to babies – give the best result,’ Owen reveals.
-‘It’s become fashionable to not use breadcrumbs or rusks – people think they don’t like them – but they keep the meat juicy and make the filling nice and light.’
+Breadcrumbs are another favourite ingredient, although crushed rusks – like the ones fed to babies – give the best result.
+A lot of people are tempted not to use breadcrumbs or rusks – people think they don’t like them – but they keep the meat juicy and make the filling nice and light.

 Use homemade puff pastry if you can – this is also something you can make further in advance and store in the freezer.
 Otherwise make sure you buy all-butter ready-made puff pastry.